lahodge/bggn213_github/README.md

 # BGGN 213
-My classwork for BGGN 213 at UCSD.
+My classwork for BGGN 213 at UC San Diego.